amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 module.exports = model('Todo', TodoSchema);
 ```

-This is basically defining what fields we want to store and what are the types.
+The new schema is defining what fields we want to store and what the types are.
 The `updated_at` will update automatically when we create a new todo.